The latest drug therapy can lead to better treatment outcomes and survival. Find out more from the National Cancer Centre Singapore (NCCS).

 Depending on the type and stage of the cancer, lung cancer treatment usually involves a combination of surgery, radiation therapy and chemotherapy.
 Due to the cumulative toxicity of platinum agents (current standard of care), doctors previously had to adopt a wait-and-see approach after administering chemotherapy.

-Since October 2012, Health Sciences Authority (HSA) of Singapore has approved the use of a new drug called Alimta (pemetrexed), which limits cell division by blocking certain DNA making processes.
+Health Sciences Authority (HSA) of Singapore has approved the use of a drug called Alimta (pemetrexed), which limits cell division by blocking certain DNA making processes.
 The drug is administered intravenously, once every three weeks.
 The infusion takes about 10 minutes.

-“When using pemetrexed to treat NSCLC – unlike conventional chemotherapy drugs where cumulative toxicity can be a problem – patients can now go beyond four to six cycles of lung cancer treatment, thus maintaining control of the disease,” says Dr Tan.
+“When using pemetrexed to treat NSCLC – unlike conventional chemotherapy drugs where cumulative toxicity can be a problem – patients can now go beyond four to six cycles of lung cancer treatment, thus maintaining control of the disease,” says Clin Assoc Prof Tan.

 Is this treatment suitable for all lung cancer patients?

 Maintenance chemotherapy is only suitable for patients who showed response to their first-line therapy.
 It is available at all government and private hospitals throughout Singapore.
 Medisave and Medishield can be used to pay for this treatment.

 See page 1 to learn what is the

 main cause of lung cancer in Singapore.

 See page 2 for